SonarLint for Visual Studio Code

 How it works

-Simply open a JS, TS, Python or PHP file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open any source file, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Problems' panel.

 You can access the detailed rule description directly from your editor, using the provided contextual menu.